Uthra-Suresh/ANALYSIS_AND_PREDICTION_OF_-2021-ELECTION_RESULTS_FOR_THE_CONSTITUENCIES_IN_COIMBATORE/README.md

 # ANALYSIS_AND_PREDICTION_OF_-2021-ELECTION_RESULTS_FOR_THE_CONSTITUENCIES_IN_COIMBATORE

-Analyzed and Predicted the result of the 16th Legislative Assembly Election-2021 of Coimbatore Constituencies.
+In this project, the results of the 14th (2011) and 15th (2016) Legislative Assembly Election of Coimbatore is analysed and predicted the result of the 16th Legislative Assembly Election-2021 in Coimbatore.
+The data have been collected from official government websites and various authentic websites for 2011, 2016 and 2021 elections.
+The factors considered in the analysis and prediction are Party name, Age, Constituency, Assets, Liabilities, Criminal Cases etc. The Prediction is done using logistic regression, k-nearest neighbors and Random Forest Classifier algorithms.
+The final result of the study would be whether the party would win or lose based on the data given for the election 2021.
 Tools and Techniques: Classification - Logistic Regression, Random Forest, K-Nearest Neighbour; EDA.